 Rajasthan is known around the world for its splendid architecture, colourful history and stunning landscapes.
 Its cuisine is just as rich and inviting; from delicately spiced lentil dishes to hot fluffy flatbreads.

 Sampling authentic local fare is a key interest for many of our guests, and an integral part of exploring the culture.
 Good dining experiences will likely occur naturally throughout your time with us in Rajasthan, though to get you going, here we share 15 of our top restaurants in Rajasthan:

 1135AD at Amer Fort, Jaipur

 Tucked away within the enchanting Amber Fort, 1135AD is an ornately decorated restaurant serving authentic Rajasthani cuisine.
-Silver furniture, glistening chandeliers and frescoed ceilings are the backdrop for delicious local dishes including Murgh ka Sula (tandoori chicken in a Rajasthani style), Lal Maas (a well-known, fiery red Rajasthani lamb dish), and Gatta (gram flour dumplings simmered in a spiced yogurt gravy).
+Silver furniture, glistening chandeliers and frescoed ceilings are the backdrops for delicious local dishes including Murgh ka Sula (tandoori chicken in a Rajasthani style), Lal Maas (a well-known, fiery red Rajasthani lamb dish), and Gatta (gram flour dumplings simmered in a spiced yoghurt gravy).